midas-wyss/midas-wyss.github.io/people.md

 ---
 layout: default
-title: People
+title: Team
 ---

-# People
+# Team

-The Predictive BioAnalytics group is led by [Dr. Diogo Camacho](diogo.camacho@wyss.harvard.edu) and is composed of a group os computational biologists, bioinformaticians, computer scientists, and data analysts, using machine learning, deep learning, and artificial intelligence tools to advance biological discoveries.
+The Predictive BioAnalytics group is led by [Dr. Diogo Camacho](diogo.camacho@wyss.harvard.edu) and is composed of computational biologists, bioinformaticians, computer scientists, and data analysts.
+We are using machine learning, deep learning, and artificial intelligence tools to advance biological discoveries.

 ## Staff Scientists